yuvalmGS/gigaspaces-wiki-jekyll/product_overview/about-jini.markdown

 ---
 layout: post
 title:  About Jini
-categories: XAP97
+categories: PRODUCT_OVERVIEW
-weight: 400
+weight: 80
-parent: appendix.html
+parent: none
 ---

 {% summary %}Jini is an open architecture that allows the implementation of network services - One such service is JavaSpaces.{% endsummary %}